shelleyolivia/learn-tutorials/thegraph/query-ethereum-data-with-the-graph.md

 # About the Author

 I'm Robin Thomas, a blockchain enthusiast with few years of experience working with various blockchain protocols.
-Feel free to connect with me on [GitHub](https://github.com/robin-thomas) or [Figment Community](https://community.figment.io/u/robinthomas2591).
+Feel free to connect with me on [GitHub](https://github.com/robin-thomas).